-The Deputy Head Academic and the Deputy Head Pastoral's H&S responsibilities report into the Head and Deputy Head Academic is responsible for Heads of Departments' responsibilities.
+The Deputy Head Academic and the Deputy Head Pastoral's report into the Head in relation to their H&S responsibilities.
+The Deputy Head Academic is responsible for Heads of Departments' responsibilities.

 4.6 Heads of Sections

 The Heads of Sections are responsible to the DFO (Responsible Person) for ensuring that the Health and Safety policy and arrangements are implemented within their areas of responsibility, taking into account the level of risks within their area of responsibility.